- Academic Bankruptcy

 - A senior is a degree-seeking student who has earned 90 credit hours or more.

 Undergraduates Taking Graduate Coursework

-- The submission of an Undergraduates to Take a Graduate Course form (which can be obtained at the Graduate School) which will not require the application fee;
+- The submission of an Application for Undergraduates to Take a Graduate Course form (available on the Graduate School website) which will not require the application fee;

-- The written approval of the Chairman of the Department, the Dean of the Undergraduate School or College, and of the Graduate Dean prior to registration on the form.
+- The written approval of the Chairman of the Department, the Dean of the Undergraduate School or College, and the Graduate School Representative prior to registration.

-Admission to Graduate status does not automatically admit the student, upon graduation, to status as an applicant for a graduate degree at the University of Miami.
+Approval to take graduate-level courses does not automatically admit the student, upon graduation, to status as an applicant for a graduate degree at the University of Miami.

 The graduate credit hours earned may NOT be used to meet undergraduate graduation requirements or be used to meet the 120 credit hour requirements at the University of Miami.

-No more than six (6) credit hours may be taken in one semester, and no more than a total of twelve (12) credit hours may be taken while in Graduate Status.
-Students may take no more than 15 credit hours of combined undergraduate and graduate courses per semester.
+No more than 6 credit hours may be taken in one semester, and no more than a total of 12 credit hours may be taken while in graduate status.
+Students may take no more than 15 credit hours of combined undergraduate and graduate courses per semester.1

 Eligibility for University Extracurricular Activities